Last updated: 26th May 2017.

 There were a few moments of relief, however.
 The first of these when we dismounted to watch the sunset.

-Our guides motioned towards the largest sand dune, at least 100 metres high, and we soon realised that we were going to have to climb it!
-It took at least 15 minutes to reach the top and I quite often felt like I was literally taking one step forward and two steps back!
+Our guides motioned towards the largest sand dune, at least 100 metres high, and we soon realised that we were going to have to climb it.
+It took at least 15 minutes to reach the top and I quite often felt like I was genuinely taking one step forward and two steps back.

-It was absolutely worth it though, as the view at sunset was one of the best I’ve ever seen.
+It was absolutely worth it though, as the view at sunset was one of the best I’ve ever experienced.

-An hour of more camel riding later and we reached our camp for the night.
+An hour more of camel riding and we reached our camp for the night.
 Our evening was spent eating chicken tagine, listening to our guides play Berber music as we danced around the campfire, and racing each other up the sand dunes until we were too exhausted to move.

-Of course, we all wanted to sleep under the stars that night and so we dragged our mattresses out of the tents and onto the desert sand.
+Of course, we all wanted to sleep under the stars that night, so we excitedly dragged our mattresses out of the tents and onto the desert sand.

-Having spent my entire life in polluted London, I always pee myself with excitement when I go somewhere without light pollution and can actually see the stars for once.
+Having spent my entire life in polluted London, I always squeal with excitement when I go somewhere without light pollution and can actually see the stars for once.